ccmelvin/ccmelvin/README.md

 # 👋 Hi, I’m Cassia

-## Cloud Solutions Engineer | Full-Stack Developer | DevOps Enthusiast
+## Cloud Solutions Engineer | Full-Stack Developer

 Building scalable, secure, and performant cloud-native applications with a focus on serverless solutions, automated CI/CD, and security best practices.
 Passionate about bridging frontend and backend development to deliver reliable user experiences and measurable business impact.